A great budget choice for a variety of activities from big walls to backcountry missions, the Jetboil Flash will boil water fast and efficiently.

 The integrated igniter is great, and we wish that the all the canister stoves had one of these.
 Our testers have heard of and experienced many problems with these in the past.
 Jetboil claims that the new Flash has an "advanced igniter" which may be their attempt to address this problem.
 We've used it over 100 times with no issues so far.

 The piezoelectric igniter on the Flash works.

 Integrated canister stoves are inherently unstable because their base is only as wide as the canister they sit on, and they all are quite tall and can get blown around in the wind.
 Jetboil has included a canister stand to address this problem, but let's be honest, we never bring it along when we are trying to go fast and light.
 The Flash is somewhat unstable, but more stable than the Windburner, which is the tallest of the integrated canister stoves.

-We think the Flash is the best value of all the integrated canister stoves and a good value overall.
+We think the Flash offers some of the best value of all the integrated canister stoves and a good value overall.

 The Jetboil Flash is a great deal for a good product.
-It is an excellent little companion for any short backpacking or alpine mission - as long as you like food that only requires boiling, such as freeze dried astronaut food and Ramen noodles.
+It is an excellent little companion for any short backpacking or alpine mission - as long as you like food that only requires boiling, such as freeze-dried astronaut food and Ramen noodles.
 One thing to note is that the Flash is not the most durable of integrated canister stoves.
-Jetboil's coozys are known to loosen up and sag eventually, but these can be replaced at a low cost.
-We do think that the Flash has lots of great features, such as the heat indicator, and comes in a compact, lightweight package.
+Jetboil's cozies are known to loosen up and sag eventually.
+On the bright side, they are inexpensive to replace.
+The Flash has lots of great features, such as the heat indicator, and comes in a compact, lightweight package.